The 15 Best Studio Ghibli Movies

 “Whisper of the Heart” is criminally underrated, despite having everything needed for a perfect slice of life story – whimsical teenagers figuring out their feelings and lives, self-doubt and ambitions, aspiring writers and musicians and most important of all – cats.
 This film helps one embrace the facts and fallacies of youth and leaves us humming a pleasant tune of ‘Country Road’ for a week or two.
 Makes me wonder how many more such tales we could have enjoyed if it wasn’t for the untimely demise of the director Yoshifumi Kondo.

 4. My Neighbour Totoro (1988)

-The best part of Studio Ghibli Movies has always been how they put a magnifying lens on all things children and their experiences while never trivialize it.
-Satsuki and Mai maybe your regular bumbling bunch of sisters but Miyazaki’s storytelling validates their worries and problems and gives it a touch of wonder.
+The best part of Studio Ghibli Movies has always been how they put a magnifying lens on all things children and their experiences while never trivializing them.
+Satsuki and Mai maybe your regular bumbling bunch of sisters, but Miyazaki’s storytelling validates their worries and problems and gives them a touch of wonder.
 Totoro isn’t your regular, pocket-friendly cutie that chirps sweetly; he is large and sometimes makes strange noises but he also gives out the best hugs for those who need it.

 Similar to Studio Ghibli Movies – Children and Nature: My Neighbour Totoro

 As I grew up, I grew more empathetic to Kiki’s predicament of losing her powers and becoming increasingly insecure about herself.
 She may be a teenage witch who flies around her broom but Kiki has a lot in common with those of us who struggle with problems, albeit not as magical as hers.
 To do something one loves for a living is rendered harder than it is in a largely capitalistic world but “Kiki’s Delivery Service” wonderfully nudges one to not give up hope on their path.

 2. Princess Mononoke (1997)